Customization & Developer Toolchain Integration

 • Bind-mounted dependencies: Mounting node_modules via bind mounts triggers UID/GID permission conflicts on Linux hosts.
 Use named volumes or container-local directories.

-• Missing extension version pins: Omitting exact pins in devcontainer.json triggers incompatible API mismatches during VS Code updates.
-Lock to @x.y.z.
+• Missing extension version pins: Omitting exact pins in devcontainer.json causes non-deterministic builds when upstream publishers release breaking changes.

-• Heavy postStartCommand execution: Running npm install or pip install in postStartCommand increases container boot latency by 40–60%.
-Shift to Dockerfile layers.
+• Heavy postStartCommand execution: Running npm install or pip install in postStartCommand increases container boot latency significantly.
+Shift to Dockerfile layers or postCreateCommand.

 • Unoptimized workspace mounts: Failing to configure workspaceMount with consistency:cached causes filesystem watcher thrashing on macOS.
 Apply appropriate consistency flags.